ptrgags/chaos-game-3d/logbook.md

     parameters in Apophysis.
 The parameters will be a matrix of weights that will be turned into cumulative probability distributions for easy random generation.

+## 2022-02-10 Markov Chooser

+Today I wrapped up my Markov chain chooser.
+I realized it would also be helpful to have a set of `initial_weights` so I can control the first transformation that gets applied.

+Apophysis has a `random` variation that can be used to bring points back to the center of the pattern.
+This program does not have that, but by increasing the number of initial clusters (and perhaps reducing the number of iterations) you can achieve similar goals.

+I also wanted to make a depth-first-search chooser, but I think it's better to implement that as an algorithm instead that ignores its chooser.
+But I'll leave that for another branch.